realpython/python-guide/docs/scenarios/scrape.rst

     '$15.00', '$114.07', '$10.09']

 Congratulations!
-We have successfully scraped all the data we wanted from a web page using lxml and Requests.
+We have successfully scraped all the data we wanted from a web page using :module:`lxml` and Requests.
 We have it stored in memory as two lists.
 Now we can do all sorts of cool stuff with it: we can analyze it using Python or we can save it to a file and share it with the world.